-Marten Transport CEO Timothy Kohl will retire on Sept.
+Marten Transport CEO Timothy Kohl retired on Sept.
 30, according to a securities filing.

-Executive Chairman Randolph Marten will take over Kohl’s role as CEO, effective Oct.
+Executive Chairman Randolph Marten took over Kohl’s role as CEO on Oct.
 1.

 Marten has been with the company since 1974, per the filing.
 His previous roles include director, chief operating officer, president and VP.
 He also previously served as CEO from January 2005 to May 2021.